rnwolf/dbr/DEVELOPMENT_HANDOFF_SUMMARY.md

 # DBR System Development Handoff Summary

-## 🎯 **Current Status: Ready for Step 3.3 - DBR Engine Core Logic**
+## 🎯 **Current Status: Ready for Step 4.3 - Time Progression API**

-We have successfully completed **Phase 1, Phase 2, and Phase 3A** of the DBR (Drum Buffer Rope) system using Test-Driven Development.
-The system is now ready for the final integration step before moving to API development.
+We have successfully completed **Phase 1, Phase 2, Phase 3A, Phase 3B, and Phase 4A** of the DBR (Drum Buffer Rope) system using Test-Driven Development.
+The core DBR system is now fully functional with complete API layer.
+Only the final Time Progression API endpoint remains.

 ## ✅ **Completed Components**